Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - Edit their own recipes.

-- Delete their own activities.
+- Delete their own recipes.

 The admin has the ability to: